BishrGhalil/yt-cli/README.md

 # YouTube-CLI-Scripts
-Bash scripts for watching/listening to YouTube.
+A Bash script for watching/listening to YouTube.
+Choose the video, the quality and you are ready to go.
 Designed for Linux, probably will work on macOS/BSD.

 ## Requirements: